 Education is included as one of the highest themes on youth policy in the country.
 Two years ago, Ministry of Education and Science adopted the Strategy on Education 2018-2025 with Action Plan (more in the chapter for education).
 In addition, in October 2021, the Agency for Youth and Sports launched an annoucement for a public procurement for a new Youth Trends Research, to be used a basis for the new National Youth Strategy that is to be developed in 2022.

 The Agency of Youth and Sport was established in 2000, after the Parliament adopted the decision to exclude the Ministry of Youth and Sport, which was the main institution for youth development.

 The Agency of Youth and Sport (www.ams.gov.mk) is the main public authority at national level in charge of youth.
-It is governmental body with its own budget and responsibilities.
+It is a governmental body with its own budget and responsibilities.
 Although it is not a ministry, it is an independent structure that is not under any other particular governmental ministry and responds directly to the Prime Minister.
 The Agency of Youth and Sport has three departments: The Department for Sport, the Department for Normative, Legal and Economic Issues, and the Department for Youth.
-Main tasks of the Youth Department are social development and social integration of youth via quality formal and non-formal education, economic prosperity of the youth via youth entrepreneurship, improving of quality of life, active participation of the youth in public life and in decision making processes on local and national level.
-Youth Department is divided into two sub-Departments-International cooperation and Youth policy and training.
+Main tasks of the Youth Department are social development and social integration of youth via quality formal and non-formal education, economic prosperity of the youth via youth entrepreneurship, improving quality of life, active participation of the youth in public life and in decision making processes on local and national level.
+The Youth Department is divided into two sub-Departments-International cooperation and Youth policy and training.

 Policy monitoring and evaluation